cchristelis/cartridge/readmeOLD.md

 > Get yourself going with a ready made basic static website setup

-This repository holds the standard Sass, JavaScript and Testing suite to act as development base.
+This repository holds the standard Sass, JavaScript and Testing suit for any website at start level.

 The site uses [Gulp](https://www.google.com) as a task runner.

 The site is setup to use Harry Roberts [csswizardry's](https://github.com/csswizardry) ITCSS (inverted triangle) methodology.
 See [Managing CSS Projects with ITCSS](https://speakerdeck.com/dafed/managing-css-projects-with-itcss) for further details.

 This setup will enable you to run a local node server instance of a website.
 Through the use of handlebars templating you will be able to compile your website into pre-compiled static HTML files.
 It also gives you the ability to package the site up with all the necessarry files.

 ## Installation

+* Clone the git repo - `https://github.com/code-computerlove/node-static-site-generator.git`

+Once you have the source code, you will need to do one of the following:

+#### Gulp (Client side setup).

 * Open a new command prompt (or Terminal on mac).
 * Navigate to the folder